Yeeloman/GhostInk/README.md

 ## Benefits

 - No more manually adding and searching for `print` statements!
-- Clearly organized, color-coded outputs make etches easy to spot and review.
+- Clearly organized, color-coded outputs make entries easy to spot and review.
 - Optional file logging to retain records and analyze later.
-- Filters for viewing etches by file and Shade allow better focus and etch management.
+- Filters for viewing entries by file and Shade allow better focus and entry management.

 ---

 **Start using GhostInk** and turn your debug prints into an organized, colorful log.
-Perfect for developers who want a better way to keep track of etches and debug information without losing context!
+Perfect for developers who want a better way to keep track of entries and debug information without losing context!

 ---